ace19-dev/tensorflow-speech-recognition-challenge/README.md

 - In this competition, you're challenged to use the Speech Commands Dataset to build an algorithm that understands simple spoken commands.

+## Data
+- The dataset is designed to let you build basic but useful voice interfaces for applications, with common words like “Yes”, “No”, digits, and directions included.

 ### Data File Descriptions
 - train.7z - Contains a few informational files and a folder of audio files.
 The audio folder contains subfolders with 1 second clips of voice commands, with the folder name being the label of the audio clip.
 There are more labels that should be predicted.
 The labels you will need to predict in Test are yes, no, up, down, left, right, on, off, stop, go.
 Everything else should be considered either unknown or silence.
 The folder _background_noise_ contains longer clips of "silence" that you can break up and use as training input.
   - The files contained in the training audio are not uniquely named across labels, but they are unique if you include the label folder.
 For example, 00f0204f_nohash_0.wav is found in 14 folders, but that file is a different speech command in each folder.